Learning-Python-Team/blackjack/README.md

 comments directly in the file.

 #### About the files:
+#### *blackjack3.py*
+WIP rewrite moving card display and card drawing to functions: running
+####TODO
+- betting
+- cleanup win check
+- fix second hand draw for split function
+- add split hand for double down (after win check cleanup)
+- account for ace values in double down

+*blackjack2*: second draft, old deck, running

 *backjack* was our first draft: running with errors

-*blackjack2*: running

 *deck* is a redesigned deck for the 3rd draft with suits (2♠ K♠ 9♦)
 - create deck - done
 - value cards - done

-*blackjack3* WIP rewrite moving card display and card drawing to functions: running

-- TODO
-- betting
-- cleanup win check move into function
-- add split hand for double down (after win check cleanup)